Rethinking Direct Preference Optimization in Diffusion Models: Introduction

+To this end, we adopt a reference update framework to promote exploratory behavior.
+We find that updating the reference model forces the model to quickly change its prediction, leading to more exploration.
+However, unrestricted reference updates lead to a model divergence problem, where the model loses its generative prior and degrades image quality.

+Based on the observation that model error grows as the reference model diverges from the pre-trained model, we introduce a regularization algorithm to constrain the deviation of the reference model.
+This adaptive strategy restricts excessive updates to the reference model when the deviation becomes large, preserving the generative prior while enabling meaningful exploration.
+Despite its simplicity, this method offers important insights into the training stability of DPO for diffusion models and significantly improves alignment performance.

+In addition, we observe that the impact of preference optimization with our exploration is imbalanced across diffusion timesteps, showing the need for emphasizing the learning of early timesteps.
+As several prior works~\cite{balaji2022ediff, wang2024first} demonstrated that diffusion models synthesize semantic structures during early timesteps, we aim to prioritize preference learning in early timesteps.
+To accomplish this, we propose a timestep-aware optimization strategy for our exploration method.
+Specifically, we oversample early timesteps during loss computation and apply a decreasing reward scale schedule to balance reward magnitudes across timesteps.

-Combining the reference model updating and the timestep-aware training strategies, our method yields significant improvement for Diffusion-DPO in terms of preference alignment performance (Section \ref{sec:experiments}).
-Furthermore, our method is orthogonal and broadly applicable to various preference optimization algorithms, enhancing the performance of existing methods.
-In summary, our contributions to this paper are as follows: \begin{enumerate} \item We propose a novel direction for T2I preference alignment by introducing a stable reference model update and a timestep-aware training strategy that is orthogonal to existing algorithms. \item Our analysis provides new insights into reference model relaxation and timestep-dependent behavior of preference optimization in diffusion models, distinguishing from existing methods in language models. \item Our method achieves state-of-the-art performance when applied to Diffusion-DPO and also improves other preference optimization baselines. \end{enumerate}
+The contributions of this paper are summarized as follows: \begin{enumerate} \item We propose a novel recipe to improve direct preference optimization for T2I preference alignment, by introducing a stable reference model update method combined with a timestep-aware optimization strategy. \item Our analysis provides new insights into reference model relaxation and timestep-dependent behavior of preference optimization in diffusion models, distinguishing from existing methods. \item By combining the reference model update strategy with a timestep-aware optimization strategy, our method significantly enhances Diffusion-DPO's alignment performance and achieves state-of-the-art performance.
+This success highlights that effective exploration is key to maximizing the performance of DPO for diffusion models. \end{enumerate}